Photo by fauxels

 The more people involved in the review process and approving your content, the more it will take time to get it published.
 Your client needs to have a policy on reviewing content, or you may end up waiting or losing your content no matter how good it is.

 Your dear client should realize that as much as you want to help, they need to help you.
 They can offer materials that will facilitate your writing process – marketing materials, for example, or previous content and resource materials.

 I’d gladly sacrifice

 It should be the opposite of those lines of the song.
 You should know when and where to draw the line.
-For example, you are not responsible for your client’s inability to pay you accordingly.
-Tell them honestly about the payment terms you both have agreed upon.
+For example, you are not responsible for the inability of a client to pay you accordingly.
+Tell them honestly about the payment terms that you both agreed to.

-Your client may argue that you can at least be helpful because you are part of the project, or they have just started.
+Your client may argue that they just started the business.
 There are boundaries, however.
 Remember, you have to love yourself, too.

 Your dear client respects you and your work.